Hangzhou Junting Luminescence Technology Co.,Ltd.

 Definition of Photoluminescent Pigment

-Photoluminescent pigments, often referred to as photoluminescent pigments or long-lasting luminescent pigments, are the main substances that make coatings glow.
-Photoluminescent pigments are powdered photo-storage luminescent materials, typically composed of the sulfides of zinc, calcium, barium, or strontium, a small amount of flux (such as sodium chloride), and trace amounts of activators.
-The luminescent color of the pigment can vary depending on the type of activator used.
+Photoluminescent pigments, or long-lasting luminescent pigments, are the primary materials that cause coatings to luminesce.
+Photoluminescent pigments are powder-form photo-storage luminescent materials and typically contain the sulfides of zinc, calcium, barium, or strontium, a limited proportion of flux (e.g., sodium chloride), and trace quantities of activators.
+The luminescent color of the pigment can differ according to which activator is utilized.

 Classification of Photoluminescent Pigment

-There are two main categories of photoluminescent pigments provided by phosphorescent powder supplier: inorganic luminescent pigments and organic luminescent pigments.
-Inorganic luminescent pigments are mainly divided into three categories: zinc sulfide-based luminescent pigments, rare earth-activated alkaline earth metal aluminates, and rare earth-doped silicates.
+There are two broad classes of photoluminescent pigments: inorganic luminescent pigments and organic luminescent pigments.
+Inorganic luminescent pigments are typically classified into three kinds: zinc sulfide-based luminescent pigments, rare earth-activated alkaline earth metal aluminates, and rare earth-doped silicates.

-Organic luminescent pigments are diverse, highly tunable, rich in color, and have high color purity, but they generally have poor weather resistance and chemical resistance, which greatly limits their application fields.
-In contrast, inorganic luminescent pigments have good weather resistance, chemical resistance, high luminescence intensity, and long afterglow time, making them the preferred choice for energy-storing photoluminescent pigments.
+Organic luminescent pigments are also colorful, highly tunable, and high in color purity but usually poor in weather resistance and chemical resistance, significantly limiting their application areas.
+Inorganic luminescent pigments, however, have good weather resistance, chemical resistance, high luminescence intensity, and long afterglow time, and are therefore the preferred choice for energy-storing photoluminescent pigments.

 Challenges of Photoluminescent Pigment

-• Technically, the comprehensive performance of energy-storing photoluminescent pigments cannot meet the requirements of varied environments.
-Specifically, they have weak weather resistance, impact resistance, and scratch resistance.
-The pigments are large in size, have poor compatibility with resins, and do not disperse well in coatings.
-The complex coating preparation and application processes often require the use of primers or topcoats.
-Additionally, coatings contain a substantial amount of organic solvents, leading to significant environmental pollution during application.
+• Technically, overall performance of the energy-storing photoluminescent pigments cannot satisfy the demands of different environments.
+In particular, they possess poor weather resistance, impact resistance, and scratch resistance.
+The pigments are thick and have poor compatibility with resin and poor dispersion in coatings, while the complicated preparation and application of coatings generally need the support of primers or topcoats.
+Moreover, coatings are filled with high organic solvent content and cause serious environmental pollution during the application.

-• From a theoretical research perspective, much of the focus in the field is on luminescence intensity, afterglow time, and durability of photoluminescent pigments, with a notable lack of systematic basic theoretical research.
+• From a theoretical study point of view, most of the attention in the field is concentrated on luminescence intensity, afterglow duration, and photoluminescent pigment durability, with a significant shortage of systematic fundamental theoretical research.